kevinsteves/pan-python/doc/panwfapi.rst

   Submit a file or URL to WildFire for analysis.
 Valid URL schemes for *url* are: **file**, **http**, **https** and **ftp**.
   A **file** *url* is the same as specifying *path*.

+ ``--submit-link`` *link*
+  Submit links to WildFire for analysis.
+A link is a URL to a web page.

+  *link* can be a single link or a path to a file containing multiple newline delimited links or **-** to specify that links be read from *stdin*.

+  A maximum of 1,000 links can be submitted in a request.

  ``--change-request``
   Request  a manual review